shapeshed/jekyll.shapeshed.com/_posts/2006-07-04-an_explanation_of_rss_really_simple_syndication.md

 ---
 layout: post
 title: An Explanation of RSS (Really Simple Syndication)
-excerpt: A non-technical explantion of RSS (Really Simple Syndication) for clients and anyone else who is interested.
+description: A non-technical explantion of RSS (Really Simple Syndication) for clients and anyone else who is interested.
 categories: [RSS]
 ---